-The Hemet Police Department will be hosting its 42nd Basic Volunteer Academy scheduled to begin in the fall of this year.
+The Hemet Police Department will be hosting its 41th Basic Volunteer Academy scheduled to begin in late September of this year.
 The Volunteer Academy is a training program wherein volunteers attend 3 hour classroom instruction once a week over the course of six weeks.
-From there, volunteers are paired with veteran volunteers for further training and can choose from several assignments catered to their availability and abilities.
+From there, volunteers are assigned to veteran volunteers for further training and can choose from several assignments catered to their availability and abilities.

 Hemet Police Department currently has over 80 volunteers who can be seen assisting citizens at Hemet Police Department’s three stations, speaking to civic groups, patrolling neighborhoods, shopping centers & parks, starting Neighborhood Watch programs, performing traffic control at collisions and during natural disasters, babysitting lost children, and helping Alzheimers patients.
 Our volunteers have become staples at such events as The Ramona Play, Hemet’s Annual Christmas Parade, Harvest Festival, Veterans Day Celebration, Special Olympics Relay, and much, much more.

 The program was started in 1993 under then-police Chief Milton Evanson and Sergeant Charles Steadman (ret).
 Some of those original graduates still volunteer to this date.